-In this section, we examine heterogeneity in the within-individual gap in universalism across allocation channels to better understand how the different normative layers of this value map onto respondent characteristics.
+In this section, we examine heterogeneity in the within-individual gap in universalism to better understand the sources of divergence across allocation channels.
 We construct two outcome variables: the Collective_vs_private Universalism Gap (general state budget) and the Public service_vs_private Universalism Gap (healthcare).
-Each is defined as the difference between the amount allocated to the out-group member via the respective collective channels and the amount allocated via the private channel, by the same respondent.
-This differenced specification eliminates all respondent fixed effects and enables precise estimation of how divergences in universalism relate to observable characteristics.
-In addition to standard socio-demographic controls, we include key control variables such as political ideology and trust in government, which may plausibly influence how individuals interpret or respond to allocation contexts.
+Each is defined as the difference, for the same respondent, between the amount allocated to the out-group member via the respective collective channel and the amount allocated via the private channel.
+This differenced specification sweeps out all respondent fixed effects and enables precise estimation of how divergences in universalism relate to observable characteristics.
+In addition to standard socio-demographic covariates, we include political ideology and trust in government, which may plausibly influence how individuals interpret or respond to allocation contexts.

 Table 2 reports the results.
-We find that men display greater universalism in collective contexts across both channels.
-By contrast, individuals with higher cognitive skills are significantly less universalist when the allocation channel is collective, especially through the general state budget.
-These effects remain robust after controlling for ideology and trust in government.
-Additional heterogeneity emerges along ideological lines: right-leaning individuals are more universalist in the public sphere - through the public services channel - than in the private one.
-Taken together, these results provide evidence of ethical and strategic divergences in preferences for universalism across the private and public spheres.
-Collective channels may expand normative boundaries by invoking societal commitments that go beyond personal preferences - particularly for men and right-wing respondents (in the case of public services).
-By contrast, individuals with higher cognitive skills may contract these boundaries in the public sphere to preserve market-based mechanisms from which they are more likely to benefit (Kuziemko et al. 2023).
+We find that men expand their universalism in collective contexts.
+By contrast, individuals with higher cognitive skills-measured on a 0-3 scale from a three-item IQ test6-contract their universalism when the allocation channel is collective, especially through the general state budget.
+Because this effect holds net of income, ideology, trust, and college education, it cannot be explained by standard compositional channels and instead points to a cognitive mechanism.
+Additional heterogeneity emerges along ideological lines: right-leaning individuals expand their universalism in the public sphere, but only through the public-services channel.

+Taken together, these results provide evidence of ethical and strategic within-individual divergences in preferences for universalism across the private and public spheres.
+Collective channels may expand normative boundaries by invoking societal commitments beyond personal preferences, particularly for men and right-leaning respondents.
+Yet they may also contract these boundaries when efficiency trade-offs-such as the view that redistribution undermines growth-take precedence in societal reasoning, especially among individuals with higher cognitive skills.
+If such individuals are disproportionately represented in policymaking, this mechanism may help explain why redistribution is often limited in practice, despite the broader fairness rhetoric of those same individuals-our results (Table 2, Column 2) show that they are not less universalist than others in the private sphere but contract their universalism in collective contexts.
+This pattern is consistent with recent evidence that higher-educated groups have shifted left on social issues but remain less supportive of redistribution (Kuziemko et al. 2023).